 At its core, the revenue cycle represents a complex business interaction with patients that entails many touchpoints.
 Mismanagement of these functions can lower patient and clinical satisfaction scores and damage the reputation of the organization through avoidable denials and bad debts.

 No matter the size of a practice, hospital or health system, failure to optimally prioritize RCM and revenue collection efforts can halt growth, increase operational risk and create an uncertain financial future.

-Physicians are continually faced with the challenge to provide affordable care to patients while facing annual increases in care-delivery and administrative costs.
+Physicians are continually faced with the challenge to provide affordable care to patients while facing annual increases in care delivery and administrative costs.
 Preventing and reducing unpaid claims, improving point-of-service collections, maintaining healthy accounts receivable and reducing inefficient coding and billing processes can all significantly impact profit margins.

-Specifically, the business of healthcare is complex because the cost to provide services is shouldered by the organization before those services are paid for by either insurance payers or the patient themselves.
+Specifically, the business of healthcare is complex because the cost to provide services is shouldered by the organization before those services are paid for by either insurance payers (including Medicare and Medicaid) or the patient themselves.
 Because of the length of the claims process, it could be months before a bill is paid in full–if it is paid at all.